WillOnGit/tes-toolkit/README.md

 # manually specify attributes to increase on level-up. useful when increasing luck
 c.levelUp(['strength','agility','luck'])

+# show magic skills by mastery level - leave blank for all skills
+c.skillLevels('magic')

 # show how we're doing in the overall scheme of minmaxing
 c.minmax()